 How to upload a video to YouTube

 The uploading process is overall fairly intuitive.
-But, there are a number of tips and tricks you can implement along the way to ensure you’re getting the most out of YouTube.
+But, there are a number of tips and tricks you can implement along the way to ensure you’re getting the most out of your YouTube brand account.
 This will help you find a community of people who will subscribe and stick around for everything you upload.

 The first step to uploading a YouTube video is to make a YouTube account.
 You can also log into an existing one using the link in the top right hand of the YouTube homepage.
 If you have a Google account for Gmail, Google+, or Google Drive, you may find yourself automatically logged in already.

 Before beginning your video upload, it may be helpful to do some basic account set-up tasks, like uploading a profile image, uploading a banner that meets the YouTube banner size specifications.